Lidia Vadim-Tudor: Member of the Chamber of Deputies (2024–present)

-In the 2024 Romanian parliamentary election on 1 December, Tudor was elected a member of the Chamber of Deputies for the Alliance for the Union of Romanians (AUR) in Bucharest, taking office on 21 December.
+In the 2024 Romanian parliamentary election on 1 December, Tudor was elected as a member of the Chamber of Deputies for the Alliance for the Union of Romanians (AUR) in Bucharest, taking office on 21 December.

-As an member of the Chamber of Deputies, she serves as Vice-Chair of the Committee on Culture, Arts and the Media, as well as on the Committee on Equal Opportunities for Women and Men.
+As a member of the Chamber of Deputies, she serves as Vice-Chair of the Committee on Culture, Arts and the Media, as well as on the Committee on Equal Opportunities for Women and Men.
 In addition, Tudor is part of the parliamentary friendship groups with Portugal, Austria and Croatia.
 In April 2025, she expressed concern over democratic backsliding in Romania in the context of the cancellation of the 2024 Romanian presidential election.

 Personal life

 On 10 July 2021, Tudor civilly married writer Dan-Alexandru Tano, who was 20 years her senior.
 However, Tano died on 16 October that year after contracting COVID-19, leaving Tudor a widow.